Shopping Around? What You Should Consider When Buying a Franchise

 Buying a franchise requires shopping around for the best fit, based on several factors.

-1. Do you want to hire lots of employees to help manage the workload, or do you prefer a smaller franchise that allows you to work at home or on the road?
+1. Do you want to hire many employees to help manage the workload, or do you prefer a smaller franchise that allows you to work from home or on the road?

 2. Are you passionate about providing customers with products or services?